phytoporg/sputter/README.md

 # sputter
 A game engine with a focus on small footprint and deterministic simulation.

 The project didn't quite start with a "small footprint" goal in mind so there's going to be some work to do there once there's an actual, shippable game in place.
+In the meantime, I'm doing my best not to introduce additional third-party dependencies.

 "Deterministic simulation" means to allow for identical memory representations for game state across all supported platforms, and identical outcomes for each time step given a set of player inputs.
 I'm looking to use sputter to create multiplayer-first games with latency-hiding rollback netcode at its core.